 4. Other Dangers

 The timeframe for the effectiveness of cat deworming depends mostly upon how active your feline actually is.
 If your cat is a hunter who adores going outside at night, you should consider all your deworming options on a monthly basis.

 Immunization in such events is highly recommended by us, cat health industry leaders, and vets!
-If your cat is neutered, domestic, and not really an outgoing cat, you should still consider deworming options on every three to six months.
+If your cat is neutered, domestic, and not really an outgoing cat, you should still consider deworming options every three to six months.

-Although your cat is not often in contact with other cats, any other pet, a dirty shoe or even unwashed hands which you use to pet your cat can carry parasites that will infect your pet cat.
+Although your cat is not often in contact with other cats, any other pet, a dirty shoe, or even unwashed hands which you use to pet your cat can carry parasites that will infect your pet cat.

 All in all, there are many ways for your cat to get infected which is why deworming comes even as food nowadays!